Microwave body warmer collection

 Firstly, check that the microwave and turntable are clean and free from dirt and grease.
 Place the microwave warmer in the middle of the turntable and check that it can rotate freely.
 If it cannot, it is important to fold or reposition it so that the heat is spread evenly and there isn’t any dangerous overheating.

 Most instructions will prescribe how long to heat your warmer for and what power is required.
 This is typically around 1-2 minutes and for safety reasons it is important not to exceed this to avoid overheating.
-Some products may require you to only place the inner warming pack into the microwave or have different instructions for this accordingly.
+Some products may require you to only place the inner warming pack into the microwave and have different instructions for this accordingly.

 Some instructions will also recommend you to place a beaker of water in the microwave for best results, but all will advise against immersing your microwave warmer in water before placing it in the microwave.